 5.1.
 Bank account opening

-As part of the statutory obligations, opening of a business bank account is mandatory when registering a company in Cyprus.
+As part of the statutory obligations, the opening of a business bank account is mandatory when registering a company in Cyprus.

-Opening of a bank account in Cyprus involves the presentation of a set of documents, which may vary from bank to bank, including:
+In general, opening a bank account in Cyprus involves the presentation of a set of documents, which may vary from bank to bank, including:

 (1) Proof of ID and address (only for an individual);